AET-DevOps26/team-devvopps/README.md

 2. Run **Build Docker Images**, then **Deploy to VM**.
 3. Run **Stop VM (Azure)** when done.

-The application is available under: https://client.20.240.141.213.nip.io (*If the URL is not working, check whether the public IP has changed in GitHub variables.*)
+The application is available under: https://client.20.240.141.213.nip.io (*if this URL isn't working, the exact current URL is shown in GitHub Actions: open the workflow run and check the url displayed once it's finished.*)

 **How it works:**